abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/aws-batch.md

 2. **Tower Launch** allows you to create a compute environment using existing AWS Batch resources.

 If you don't yet have an AWS Batch environment fully set-up, the [Tower Forge](#forge) guide is suggested.
-If you have been provided with an AWS Batch queue from your account administrator, or if you have setup AWS Batch previously, follow the [Tower Launch](#manual) guide.
+If you have been provided with an AWS Batch queue from your account administrator, or if you have set up AWS Batch previously, follow the [Tower Launch](#manual) guide.

 ## Forge